profan/XenkoByteSized/README.md

 ![trigger scene](trigger_scene.png "scene with light and door visible")

 ## **XenkoByteSized.VehicleScene**
-Example of using [Generic6DofConstraint](https://doc.xenko.com/latest/en/api/Xenko.Physics.Generic6DoFConstraint.html) with a solid block and 4 cylinders to make a sort of ... vehicle?
+A small scene using [rigid bodies](https://doc.xenko.com/latest/en/manual/physics/rigid-bodies.html) together with constraints to create a small vehicle composed of a solid block and 4 cylinders connected to the block with a [Generic6DofConstraint](https://doc.xenko.com/latest/en/api/Xenko.Physics.Generic6DoFConstraint.html) for each cylinder, each constraint limited in rotation such that each cylinder only rotates like you might expect a wheel attached to an axle act.

+So we get a vehicle that can roll on these cylinders!

 Relevant script for the vehicle constraints: [XenkoByteSized.VehicleScene.VehicleScript](XenkoByteSized/VehicleScene/VehicleScript.cs)
 To understand this sample I recommend experimenting with it, changing the type of constraint and adjusting limits etc.

 (will probably revisit this to let the front wheels turn)